fazzam12345/CustomerAnalytics_Segmentation_using_XGBoost/README.md

 # Customer Analytics Dashboard

-This project aims to build a machine learning model to predict customer spending and probability of spending during a 90-day evaluation period.
+The objective of this project is to develop a machine learning model capable of forecasting customer expenditure and the likelihood of purchases within a 90-day assessment timeframe, alongside offering guidance on business analytics.
 The code is a polished version of that developed by matt dancho https://www.business-science.io/img/business-science-logo.png.
 The model is trained using XGBoost, a powerful gradient boosting library, and feature engineering is applied to create relevant features from the raw data.

 ## Data